 - To validate changelist contents beyond the mechanisms afforded by the Perforce protections table.
 For example, you can use a pre-submit trigger to ensure that whenever file1 is submitted in a changelist, file2 is also submitted. - To validate file contents as part of changelist submission.
-For example, you can use a mid-submit trigger to ensure that, when file1 and file2 are submitted, both files refer to the same set of header files. - To start build processes after successful changelist submission. - To validate specifications, or to provide customized versions of Perforce specification forms.
-For example, you can use specification triggers to generate a customized default workspace view in the p4 client command, or to ensure that users enter a meaningful workspace description. - To notify other users of attempts to change or delete forms such as the user form or the job specification form, or to trigger process control tools following updates to Perforce metadata.
+For example, you can use a mid-submit trigger to ensure that, when file1 and file2 are submitted, both files refer to the same set of header files. - To start build processes after successful changelist submission. - To validate forms, or to provide customized versions of Perforce forms.
+For example, you can use form triggers to generate a customized default workspace view when users run the p4 client command, or to ensure that users always enter a meaningful workspace description. - To configure Perforce to work with external authentication mechanisms such as LDAP or Active Directory.

+To notify other users of attempts to change or delete data with commands such as p4 user and p4 job, or to trigger process control tools following updates to Perforce metadata.